Learn to Make Better Decisions by Understanding How Your Brain’s Decision-Making Mechanism Work

 You may believe that your decision-making is primarily guided by your conscious, logical brain.
 Although your conscious thinking indeed plays a crucial role in your decision-making processes, it is always your subconscious, emotional brain that makes all your final choices.
 By better understanding the origins of the underlying mechanisms, you can learn to make decisions that are faster, better, and more conscious.

-Your Subconscious Brain Makes All Your Decisions Through a Competition of Emotions, but Your Conscious Mind Is a Key Influencer.
+Your Subconscious Brain Makes All Your Decisions Through a Competition of Emotions, but Your Conscious Mind Is a Key Influencer

 The mechanisms of human thinking and decision making are based on a competition of emotions.

-If you investigate yourself deeply, you will discover that even if you consider yourself a highly reasonable person, all your decisions are made through a competition of emotions in your mind, and there is always one winning emotion that determines whether you will do one thing or another.
+If you investigate yourself carefully, you will discover that even if you consider yourself a highly reasonable person, all your decisions are made through a competition of emotions in your mind, and there is always one winning emotion that determines whether you will do one thing or another.
 During your decision-making processes, however, your conscious thinking can amplify or suppress certain emotions, thereby influencing which one will ultimately win the competition.
 To better understand how this mechanism works, think first about how animals make their decisions and how this process has changed as we evolved from animals to humans.

 How Do Animals Make Their Decisions Without Higher-Level Conscious Thinking?